ntnu-2023-bcs-bidata-bprog-g3/license-file-signing/README.md

 # License File Signer (LFS)

+## Important
+There is currently a private key located in this repository.
+By no means, whatsoever, should this be the case for anyone else.
+This is only here for simplicity sake so that people can clone and run the different projects wtihout any other necessary steps.

 ## Background
 The license file signer is developed and written as a part of a bachelor's thesis at the University of Science and Technology in Gjøvik, Norway.